nilium/sparse-impl/README.md

 threads simply by creating new states.

 In addition, you can re-use states.
-Unlike XML or JSON, you can have multiple root nodes[^1] in Sparse, so concatenating documents is fine provided you parse the documents completely and in order, otherwise things may get weird.
+Unlike XML or JSON, you can have multiple root nodes in Sparse, so concatenating documents is fine provided you parse the documents completely and in order, otherwise things may get weird.
 You will probably want a newline separating each document, however, just on the off chance that you ended the previous document with a comment (which will eat the first line of any following documents if it didn't end in a newline).

-[^1]: This could be construed as a benefit, but it actually makes parsing documents more complicated, so it's rarely useful.